onitake/gsl-firmware/README.md

   firmware.
 See [firmware/README.md.template](firmware/README.md.template)
   for an example with explanations.
 - `firmware/<manufacturer>/<device>/silead.fw`
-  (optional) The extracted firmware in legacy format, as created by fw_extractor, untscfg or unscramble (see below)
+  (optional) The extracted firmware, as created by fw_extractor, untscfg, unscramble or scanwindrv. (see below)
+- `firmware/linux/gsl1680-<manufacturer>-<device>.fw`
+  (optional) The same file as silead.fw, for use with the silead.ko driver that is part of the Linux kernel. (see below)
 - `firmware/<manufacturer>/<device>/silead_ts.fw`
-  (optional) Firmware created by fwtool (see below) using correct parameters.
+  (optional) Firmware created by fwtool using correct parameters. (see below) For use with the alternative gslx680_ts_acpi driver.
 - `README.md`
   A patch to this readme file that adds an entry to the device list.

 The "Tested" field should only be "Yes" if you have confirmed that the converted firmware works with silead_ts.ko or gslx680_ts_acpi.ko